 “After World War II, Ukrainians massacred Poles, and yet [the Poles] have welcomed them with open arms,” Smith said.
 “They house people in their homes,” even though “it’s a bit of a risk.
 The churches in Poland have found ways to welcome people and get resources into Ukraine.”

 In January, Smith worked with the Evangelical Church of Czech Brethren in the Czech Republic.
 “Prague was full, so [Czech Brethren] went to the smaller places,” she said.
 She learned that Ukrainian children are attending Czech schools without speaking the language.
 “You get layers of issues, but I was deeply impressed with the Czech Brethren,” Smith said.
 “A woman invited refugees to be tour guides, so one day a month they didn’t feel like refugees.”

 Two weeks before Synod School, Smith was in Budapest, Hungary, to attend the Ukraine Future Conference initiated by the Reformed Church in Hungary in cooperation with the Reformed Church in Transcarpathia (Ukraine).

 The first panel outlined ongoing ecumenical efforts throughout Europe toward just peace and reconciliation, she said.
-The second panel included voices from the Middle East and South Korea, “highlighting valuable insights into how a Christian vision for just peace should guide us even during war and crisis,” the release stated.
+The second panel included voices from the Middle East and South Korea, “highlighting valuable insights into how a Christian vision for just peace should guide us even during war and crisis,” a release stated.
 “Presenters from the Middle East reminded us that the path to reconciliation demands we respect the dignity of all human beings.”